thosgood/this-weeks-finds/markdown/51-100/week092.md

 This number 2 - 2g is called the Euler characteristic and it's biggest when your surface has no handles.

-Even better, in the N → ∞ limit we can think of the Feynman diagrams using diagrams like the ones above.
+Even better, in the N \to ∞ limit we can think of the Feynman diagrams using diagrams like the ones above.
 For example, we can think of the cubic self-interaction in Yang-Mills theory as simply matrix
 multiplication: